 Faculty, staff, and students are encouraged to report any criminal offenses within the campus environment directly to TAMU PD or BCPD located at RELLIS.
 For non-campus offenses, we encourage accurate and prompt reporting to the proper local law enforcement agency.
-As an
+As an option, criminal offenses of which students and employees are aware may also be reported to the following offices and personnel:

-RELLIS Assistant Provost & Title IX Coordinator (for RELLIS Academic Alliance), 979-317-3402, Academic Complex Building 1, Room 117K, RELLIS campus
+RELLIS Assistant Provost & Title IX Coordinator (for RELLIS Academic Alliance), 979-317-3404, Academic Complex Building 1, Room 117J, RELLIS campus